node-project-info/node-project-info/README.md

 * TBD Mastrodon

 for relevant project news.
 Those post will then be promoted and amplified.
-Any collaborators who at mention in posts that spam, promote their commercial interest otherwise don't appropriately share project news will be dropped from the list of collaborators that will be amplified.
+Any collaborators who at mention in posts that spam, promote their commercial interest or otherwise don't appropriately share project news will be dropped from the list of collaborators that will be amplified.